Tuition & Financial Aid

 Scholarship Opportunities for International Students

 In addition to the scholarships provided by USC Gould School of Law, applicants are encouraged to seek financial aid funds from additional sources in their home countries.
-If you would like to receive a list of sample international scholarship opportunities, please request the information by emailing: firstname.lastname@example.org.
+Please click here for a list of sample international scholarship opportunities.

 Tuition Payment Plan Option